MizukiBelhi/Addon-Manager/README.md

 # Tree of Savior Addon Manager

-Tree of Savior Addon Manager is an application that allows you to easily find and downloads addons and keep them up to date.
+Tree of Savior Addon Manager is an application that allows you to easily find and download addons and keep them up to date.
 This does all of the work for you so you can simply worry about playing the game.

 # Download / Install

-If you have previous addons installed from before using this, it's best to delete them all and start from scratch using this app.
-This includes the `addons` folder and all of the previous ipfs.

 Grab the [latest release](https://github.com/MizukiBelhi/Addon-Manager/releases/latest), extract it, and run `AddonManager.exe`.